operator-framework/operator-sdk/doc/test-framework/writing-e2e-tests.md

 defer ctx.Cleanup(t)
 ```

-Now that there is a TestCtx, the test's kubernetes resources (specifically the RBAC and Operator deployment)
+Now that there is a TestCtx, the test's kubernetes resources (specifically the test namespace,
-can be initialized:
+RBAC, and Operator deployment) can be initialized:

 ```go
 err := ctx.InitializeClusterResources()